-&lt;sup>45 According to Article 52(3) of the Charter, the rights contained therein which correspond to rights guaranteed by the ECHR are to have the same meaning and scope as those laid down by that Convention.
-Consequently, as recalled by the CJEU in La Quadrature du Net and others, note11, par.
-124, the jurisprudence of the ECtHR concerning rights which are also foreseen in the Charter must be taken into account, as a minimum threshold of protection to interpret corresponding rights in the Charter.
+&lt;sup>51 According to Article 52(3) of the Charter, the rights contained therein which correspond to rights guaranteed by the ECHR are to have the same meaning and scope as those laid down by that Convention.
+Consequently, as recalled by the CJEU in La Quadrature du Net and others, note 23, par.
+124, the jurisprudence of the European Court of Human Rights (ECtHR) concerning rights which are also foreseen in the Charter must be taken into account, as a minimum threshold of protection to interpret corresponding rights in the Charter.
 According to the last sentence of Article 52(3) of the Charter, however, "[t]his provision shall not prevent Union law providing more extensive protection".

-See however also the judgment of 22 June 2021, Latvijas Republikas Saeima, C-439/19, EU:C:2021:504, par.
-114 (where the Court it is even questionable whether the legislation at issue in the main proceedings is appropriate for achieving the aim it pursues).
+&lt;sup>52 See however also the judgment of 22 June 2021, Latvijas Republikas Saeima, C-439/19, EU:C:2021:504, par.
+114 (where for the Court it is even questionable whether the legislation at issue in the main proceedings is appropriate for achieving the aim it pursues).

-&lt;sup>47 OT and the Vyriausioji tarnybinės etikos komisija, note 14, par.
+&lt;sup>53 Vyriausioji tarnybinės etikos komisija, note 17, par.
 85. Establishing necessity implies establishing the "suitability" of the envisaged measure: if the measure cannot be considered as reasonably effective to achieve its objective, it also cannot be considered as necessary.